nmint8m/learn-settings-bundle-ios/README.md

 }
 ```

 InfoKey values are defined the same as in `Info.plist`, these values are get from `Debug-Config.xcconfig` / `Release-Config.xcconfig` files, depends on which scheme we are choosing.
-I showed detail steps in the previous section about [Working with multiple Targets and Schemes using `*.xcconfig`.][Xcconfig].
+I showed detail steps in the previous section about [Manage Targets - Schemes in an iOS Project.][ProjectTargetScheme].
 Now, take a look at what we got in `Info.plist` and `Debug-Config.xcconfig` files.

 <center>
 	<img src="./Images/info-plist.png" height="500">